Hardik1172/Python-Practice/Readme.md

 # 28th june
 ## link list in python
-implementation of singly link list in python and performing vaious functions like insertion at different location like beginning , end and any index,get method , pop , pop_first , remove , set method
+implementation of singly link list in python and performing various functions like insertion at different location like beginning , end and any index,get method , pop , pop_first , remove , set method

 # 1st July
 ## project work on flight management system .